ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 1. Add API to be recognized as an application to be used for subscription.
 2. Make sure **Enabled** is active.

-### Manage subscription in AMPLIFY Central
+### Manage subscription in Amplify Central

-After configuring the application in API Manager, set up catalog subscriptions in AMPLIFY Central.
+After configuring the application in API Manager, set up catalog subscriptions in Amplify Central.

-A consumer initiates the subscription in AMPLIFY Central:
+A consumer initiates the subscription in Amplify Central:

-1. Open an AMPLIFY Catalog Item.
+1. Open an Amplify Catalog Item.
 2. Click **Subscribe**.
 3. Enter the Team
 4. Select an API Manager Application name (The displayed list should be the on set up on API Manager associated to the current API the subscriber is subscribing to).